Example overview visualization of Dragon1 IT Architecture Principles.

 IT Architecture Principles are statements of truth for the IT of the organization.

-IT Architecture Principles are different from strategic starting points, general rules, and guidelines.
+IT Architecture Principles differ from strategic starting points, general rules, and guidelines.

 Principles are small chunks or pieces of knowledge.